annakoskinen/annakoskinen/README.md

 - Hi!
 I'm Anna Koskinen.
-- I'm studying biomedical engineering at TUNI.
-I started in 2021.
+- I'm studying Health Technology and Informatics at Tampere University.
+I started in 2021 and will graduate with a bachelor's degree in the spring of 2024.
-- I have chosen programming as my minor and it is currently my main interest.
+- I have software engineering as my minor and it is currently my main interest.
-- I know Python, C++, JavaScript and I'm currently learning Java.
+- I know Python, C++, JavaScript, SQL, and I'm currently learning Java.
 - Here I have projects I have done in my programming courses.
-Python projects are from spring 2022 and other projects are added once completed.
+Python projects are from the spring of 2022 and other projects are added once completed.